carsten-gross/ts2shout/README.md

 		&lt;If "%{HTTP:Icy-MetaData} in {'1'}"&gt;
 				SetEnv "MetaData" "1"
 		&lt;/If&gt;
+		# If you prefer RDS data
+		SetEnv RDS 1
 		SetEnv TVHEADEND "http://localhost:9981/stream/channelname"
 		# The radio stations are called e.g.
 		# /radio/SWR1%20BW